Skip to content

 New York City is famous for delicacies such as the New York Bagel and the New York Pizza Slice, but during the festive season, the Big Apple has a range of delicious treats that will put you in the mood to celebrate Christmas.

-After a day exploring the City, Why not heat up your freezing cold hands with a steaming cup of hot cocoa topped with some whipped cream or marshmallows from one of the many cafes or street stalls scattered around?
-Don’t forget to enjoy some roasted chestnuts during your festive trip- classic New York City Christmas treat.
+After a day exploring the City, why not warm up your freezing hands with a steaming cup of hot cocoa topped with whipped cream or marshmallows from one of the many cafes or street stalls scattered around?
+Don’t forget to enjoy some roasted chestnuts during your festive trip—a classic New York City Christmas treat.

-If cocoa and roasted chestnuts aren’t up your street, perhaps some gingerbread treats are?
-With a range of fancies, from gingerbread cookies, houses, and other items available at bakeries and shops across the city.
-These sweet treats aren’t only delicious, but they also add to the festive ambiance of Christmas in New York.
+If cocoa and roasted chestnuts aren’t up your street, perhaps some gingerbread treats come with various fancies, from gingerbread cookies to houses and other items available at bakeries and shops across the city.
+These sweet treats aren’t only delicious but also add to the festive ambience of Christmas in New York.

 Broadway Shows And Performances In New York At Christmas

-The Christmas period is a perfect time to take in a show on the iconic Broadway in New York City, with a range of festive shows available to enjoy each year.
+Christmas is a perfect time to take in a show on the iconic Broadway in New York City, with various festive shows available each year.
 Some of the performances available on Broadway during the festive period include:

 Radio City Christmas Spectacular